 Because Gujarat has lions

 The only place in India where you can see lions in the wild is in Gujarat state.
 Gir National Park, also known as Sasan Gir, is famous and the only habitat in the world for the Asiatic lions.
 The national park is open for visitors between 6 AM and 5 PM.
 The best way to see these amazing big cats is by taking a 3 hours jeep safari.
 Even though the jeep safari is expensive, it is totally worth every rupee.
 The safari costs about INR 4500 for Indian and INR 13800 for Foreign nationals.
-Up to date information for booking and price can be found on the Gir National Park website.
+Up to date information for booking and price can be found on Gir’s official website.

 Visit in the morning as the lions are a bit more active during the time.